mid0/product-manager-readme/README.md

 I am married, and I live in Brooklyn, NY.
 I was born not too far from where I live, but I have moved around a bit.
 My career has spanned over 20 years, starting as a web developer while in college.
 I managed my first team when I was 19 and co-founded a startup in the UK 5+ years ago.
 I enjoy making photographs and watching football (soccer) with friends and family.

 ## Some of my beliefs
-* My role is to maximize value given current condition.
+* My role is to maximize value given current condition
-* People > process, process > platforms and platforms > products.
+* People > process, process > platforms and platforms > products
-* Successful products are products that have a healthy intersection between value, viability, usability, and feasibility.
+* Successful products are products that have a healthy intersection between value, viability, usability, and feasibility

 ## My Work-style
 * I start my day at First Light